mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 ## Clipboard paste [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)

+:::warning
-You can enable clipboard paste using the `clipboardPaste` experimental feature flag.
+This feature is experimental, it needs to be explicitly activated using the `clipboardPaste` experimental feature flag.

-Additionally, to make sure the copied cells are formatted correctly and can be parsed during paste, it's recommended to set the `unstable_ignoreValueFormatterDuringExport` prop to `true`.
+Additionally, to make sure the copied cells are formatted correctly and can be parsed, it's recommended to set the `unstable_ignoreValueFormatterDuringExport` prop to `true`.

 ```tsx